tsengia/tsengia.github.io/_posts/2023-03-12-iot-dashboard-migration.md

 }
 ```
 This simply issues a `PutItem` request on the DynamoDB table to add a new `Intersection` object with default values.
 I attached this Function to the `/addIntersection` resolver pipeline.

-The gotcha that I encountered with this resolver is that the `PutItem` request will replace an existing object of the same `key` if it already exists.
+While I was writing this resolver I unexpectedly encountered a bug.
+The `PutItem` DynamoDB request will replace an existing object of the same `key` if it already exists.
 For my API, that is not desirable.
 I would like to return an error if the `key` already exists.
 Yes, this adds overhead to my API since I have to check if the `key` exists already, but for my simple dashboard application I am ok with this.
 It took me a bit to understand the condition expressions, and I had to add in the error propagation to the `response()` function.

 ## Update Intersection Function
 For the `/updateIntersection` Mutation, I created an AppSync Function named `UPDATE_INTERSECTION`: